-- g.
-Burn/Pediatric/Elderly (>65 years old) Patients Unless otherwise specified, all IV fluids will be put immediately on infusion pumps.
-The nurse will need the order for the fluid maintenance rate early in resus (and supplement with IV fluid boluses, as required). - h.
-Blood alcohol level and urine toxicology is to be sent routinely in all trauma resuscitations. - i.
-All female patients of childbearing age should have a pregnancy screening test sent to the lab, although this should not delay any necessary diagnostic workup.
+g.
+Burn/Pediatric/Elderly (>65 years old) Patients

+Unless otherwise specified, all IV fluids will be put immediately on infusion pumps.
+The nurse will need the order for the fluid maintenance rate early in resus (and supplement with IV fluid boluses, as required).